openid/sharedsignals/openid-caep-event-types-1_0.md

 ### Attributes {#session-revoked-attributes}

 `event_timestamp`
-: REQUIRED, JSON number: the time at which the claims change occured.
+: REQUIRED, JSON number: the time at which the device compliance change occured.
 Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 This value must be less than or equal to the "iat" claim in the parent Security Event Token (SET).